July 04, 2018 Surf Forecast

-Conditions: Sideshore texture/chop with E winds 15-20mph in the morning increasing to 20-25mph in the afternoon.
+Conditions: Sideshore/choppy with E winds 15-20mph in the morning increasing to 20-25mph in the afternoon.

 Surf: Knee to waist high SSW ground swell.

-Conditions: Glassy in the morning with NNW winds less than 5mph.
-Semi glassy/semi bumpy conditions for the afternoon with the winds shifting to the WSW.
+Conditions: Semi glassy/semi bumpy in the morning with NW winds less than 5mph.
+Glassy conditions for the afternoon with the winds shifting to the W.